ERF42-4995 - Invalid authenticity token (Session timed out at login screen)

 I wonder if leaving the session_expiry filter enabled on the login page would be enough to make this work properly.
 Currently it's disabled: https://github.com/theforeman/foreman/blob/1.8.0/app/controllers/users_controller.rb#L6

-#3 Updated by Tommy McNeely almost 6 years ago
+#3 Updated by Tommy McNeely over 6 years ago

 I just realized that it may be more than a simple session timeout.... still not sure what the best way to handle it is though.